dkanunik/react-lab-1/README.md

 ### React lab 1

-This is a laboratory project to study the application of testing practices in a project created based on React
+This is a laboratory project to study the web app creation based on React

 #### Environment variables:
 ```